Tellin' Stories

-Tellin' Stories is the fifth album by the British rock band the Charlatans, released on 21 April 1997 through Beggars Banquet Records.
-After wrapping up touring in support of their 1995 self-titled fourth album in early 1996, vocalist Tim Burgess and guitarist Mark Collins went to a cottage near lake Windermere to write material.
-Shortly after this, they did a test recording session at Rockfield in Rockfield, Monmouthshire, before main sessions were underway from Easter 1996 at the nearby Monnow Valley Studio with the band, engineer Dave Charles and engineer Ric Peet acting as producers.
-Partway through recording, keyboardist Rob Collins was involved in a fatal car crash.
-The band drafted in Martin Duffy of Primal Scream to help finish it, concluding in early 1997.
-Tellin' Stories is a Britpop, hip hop soul and rock album that had been compared to the work of Patti Smith and Neil Young.
+Tellin' Stories is the fifth studio album by the British rock band the Charlatans, released on 21 April 1997 through Beggars Banquet Records.
+After wrapping up touring in support of their 1995 self-titled fourth album in early 1996, vocalist Tim Burgess and guitarist Mark Collins went to a cottage near Lake Windermere to write material.
+Shortly after this, they did a test recording session at Rockfield in Rockfield, Monmouthshire, before main sessions were underway from Easter 1996 at the nearby Monnow Valley Studio with the band, engineer Dave Charles, and engineer Ric Peet acting as producers.
+Partway through recording, keyboardist Rob Collins was killed in a car crash.
+The band drafted in Martin Duffy of Primal Scream to help finish the album, concluding in early 1997.
+Tellin' Stories is a Britpop, hip hop soul, and rock album that has been compared to the work of Patti Smith and Neil Young.

 Following a support slot for Oasis at Knebworth, "One to Another" was released as the lead single from Tellin' Stories in August 1996.
 Prior to a tour of the United Kingdom, which saw the introduction of keyboardist Tony Rogers, "North Country Boy" was released as the album's second single in March 1997.
-The Charlatans went on a tour of the United States, coinciding with the release of the album's third single "How High" in June 1997.
-After returning to the UK, where they played two festivals, T in the Park and Phoenix, and then some shows in Japan.
+The Charlatans went on a tour of the United States, coinciding with the release of the album's third single, "How High", in June 1997.
+After returning to the UK, they played two festivals, T in the Park and Phoenix, and then some shows in Japan.
 Another US tour followed; "Tellin' Stories" was released as the album's fourth single in October 1997, which was promoted with a UK tour to end the year.

 Tellin' Stories received generally favourable reviews from music critics, some of whom highlighted the mix of genres and many highlighting Collins' death over the band's maturity.
-It topped the album charts in both Scotland and UK, in addition to charting in Norway and Sweden.
-All four of the album's singles peaked within the top 40 in both Scotland and the UK, with "One to Another" charting the highest at number one and three, respectively.
-"North Country Boy" was also a number one in Scotland.
-Melody Maker, NME and Vox included the album on their lists of the year's best releases, while Q included it on their list of the 100 best albums from the 1990s.
+It topped the album charts in both Scotland and the UK, in addition to charting in Norway and Sweden.
+All four of the album's singles peaked within the top 40 in both Scotland and the UK, with "One to Another" charting the highest at numbers one and three, respectively.
+"North Country Boy" was also number one in Scotland.
+Melody Maker, NME, and Vox included the album on their lists of the year's best releases, while Q included it on their list of the 100 best albums from the 1990s.
+It was certified platinum in the UK; both "One to Another" and "North Country Boy" have since been certified silver in the same country.